rockset/rockset-python-client/README.md

 When making requests, certain parameters will oftentimes be instances of classes (eg. rockset.models.QueryRequestSql).
 Since importing and instantiating these objects can be verbose, you always have the option of passing in a dictionary instead of a model.

+## Queries

+Queries can be made be either calling the regular client [**query method**](docs/Queries.md#query) or by using the convenience method (rs.sql).
+The convenience method currently does not support all the options of the regular call.
+If you need these more advanced features, you should use the regular call.

 ```python
 from rockset import RocksetClient